socadk/design-practice-repository/artifact-templates/futureWork/DPR-ComponentDiagram.md

 * Divide and conquer, facilitate working in parallel
 * Estimate effort, organize and support buy-vs.-build-vs.-rent decision making
 * Support development with meaningful abstractions, explain difficult parts (design hot spots)
+* Assist with change impact analysis
+* Identify bottlenecks, single points of failure and other quality risks

 ### Template Structure and Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->